Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 }
 ```

 Save the changes, refresh the browser and play with it!

 If everything's done correctly you should have a working application, that connects to Plug and makes a transfer.

-Hope you enjoyed the read this far and got to build a very simple application with Plug!
+Hope you enjoyed the read this far and got to build a simple application with Plug!

 ## Project source-code ⚙️